FrankWanger/CCBO/README.md

 `CCBO_benchmark.ipynb` A notebook showing benchmarking CCBO against vanilla BO, constrained BO, and random baseline with a synthetic electrospray problem.
 The same initial dataset has been provided in the notebook.

-The parameters that are related to reproducing the results in the manuscript are:
+The parameters that are related to reproduce the results in the manuscript are:
 - `ITERS`, the total number of iterations, the default is `10`
 - `TRIALS`, the number of repetition (of the iterations) to obtain confidence interval, the default is 20
 - `PARA_EVAL`, a boolean that sets whether to use `joblib` to parallel the different trials.
-This shouldn't affect the results, the default is `True`.
-If sets to `False`
+This will significantly affect benchmark time, the default is `True`.

 Notably, the run time for reproducing the benchmark result with the default parameters on a PC with 8-core CPU (i7-10700F, 2.9 GHz) and 32 GB RAM was ~1 h.